alexandra-simeonova/drafts/luigi-tutorials/tutorial23.md

 - Seems like another change in React where it doesn't accept the imports anymore.
 - I can't figure out the `handleChildClick` error

+**NOTE:** Currently trying to find out how to publish the tutorials on SAP website (they changed the process and added new requirements)

+- The issue with `npm eject` seems to be on my computer only so it should be fine